Michaelgathara/autodoc/README.md

 1. Open a supported file (TypeScript, JavaScript, Python).
 2. Write a function.
-3. Pause for a moment (default 1.5s).
-4. The extension will automatically insert a docstring above your function.
+3. The extension will automatically insert a docstring above your function.

 Alternatively, you can manually trigger generation:
 *   Open the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)